 Cultural competency and willingness to mentor junior lab members

 If you would like to join our lab as a postdoctoral scholar, please send Dr. Iyer an email expressing your interest with a CV and cover letter.
 The short cover letter should detail (1) a brief summary of your doctoral research, (2) why you are interested in our laboratory, (3) potential projects you'd like to work on, and (4) your short- and long-term career goal.
 Please also include your CV summarizing past academic, professional and research experience along with the names of three potential references.

 Though we are targeted in our search for postdocs at this time, we welcome inquiries from applicants from a broad variety of backgrounds.
 In particular, senior graduate students interested in transitional postdoctoral fellowships, including NIH-funded F32 fellowships through NINDS, are encouraged to contact Dr. Iyer as early as possible to discuss potential applications to meet eligibility guidelines.
 Prospective postdocs interested in academic careers are also strongly encouraged to apply for the Tufts IRACDA Program, which provides financial and structured professional support to help participants launch an independent research program.

-We expect to recruit 2-3 graduate students between the 2022-2023 and 2023-2024 academic cycles.
+We expect to recruit 1-2 graduate students in the 2023-2024 academic cycle.
 Interested MS students must plan to complete a thesis.
 Particular projects and expectations are aligned with funding and student goals.

 We currently recruit students through the Tufts Biomedical Engineering Department, but welcome students from the Tufts Medical School Graduate School of Biomedical Sciences programs, particularly Neuroscience.
 Prospective graduate students should formally apply to the appropriate degree-granting programs for admission to Tufts.
 We would be happy to hold discussions pertaining to specific lab projects upon admission.